 What is Health Care Reform?

-ObamaCare’s reform of the health care system under the ACA has been an ongoing effort to reform the national health care system.
-Although reform has taken great strides under President Barack Obama, efforts to reform healthcare have been in motion for decades.
+ObamaCare’s reform of the health care system under the ACA has been an ongoing effort to improve the national health care system.
+Although reform has taken great strides under President Barack Obama, efforts to make health care better have been in motion for decades.

-Why Does the Health Insurance Industry Need ObamaCare’s Reforms?
+Why Does the Health Insurance Industry Need ACA Reforms?

-Why reform the healthcare system?
+Why change the healthcare system?
 Before we get to the health care reform timeline, here are some reasons ObamaCare health care reform was signed into law.

-• PBS reports that 44 million Americans are currently without health insurance.
+• A PBS report stated that 44 million Americans are currently without health insurance.
 Part of this is due to the extraordinary costs of quality health insurance in the US.
 HealthCare reform ensures these Americans have access to health care.

 • The Medicaid part D prescription drug “donut hole” coverage gap was leaving seniors unable to afford their medication or paying out of pocket.
 The ACA closes the donut hole.

-• Government funding for private Medicare Advantage plans is costing the taxpayer money, it was supposed to save the taxpayer money when going on the private market.
-Obama’s Health Care Reform reigns in the wasteful spending.
+• Government funding for private Medicare Advantage plans costs the taxpayer money; it was supposed to save the taxpayer money when going on the private market.
+Obama’s Health Care Reform reigns in wasteful spending.

-• Insurance companies could deny you for pre-existing conditions or drop you when you get sick.
-In 2014 you can no longer be denied coverage or treatment based on health status.
+• Insurance companies could deny you for pre-existing conditions or drop you when you got sick.
+After 2014 you can no longer be denied coverage or treatment based on health status.

-• Insurance companies could drop you for being sick or stop treating you when you reached annual or life-time limits.
-Over 60% of bankruptcies were related to medical costs, many of these people had insurance.
+• Insurance companies could drop you for being sick or stop treating you when you reached annual or lifetime limits.
+Over 60% of bankruptcies were related to medical costs even though many of those bankrupted had insurance.
 The issue was that lifetime and annual dollar limits didn’t cover expensive treatments.
-The only reason you can be dropped on new ACA protected health plans for fraud and life-time and annual dollar limits are on their way out.
+The only reason you can be dropped on new ACA protected health plans is for fraud.
+Lifetime and annual dollar limits are on their way out.

 • Millions of people are too poor to afford health insurance, yet make too much to qualify for Medicaid.
-The ACA expands Medicaid and CHIP to over 15 million men, women and children who fell through the cracks.
+The ACA expanded Medicaid and CHIP to over 15 million men, women, and children who fell through the cracks in states that chose to opt-in.
 Many State’s chose to opt-out of expanding Medicaid coverage.

-• Before the ACA preventative measures and wellness visits were not covered adequately.
-All new plans require essential health benefits and preventive services be covered with no out-of-pocket costs.
+• Before the ACA, preventative measures and wellness visits were not covered adequately.
+All new plans require essential health benefits and preventive services to be covered with no out-of-pocket costs.

 • Small businesses have historically had an increasingly difficult time offering health benefits due to cost.
 The SHOP marketplaces offer tax breaks of up to 50% of employers share of employee premium costs.

 • Some of America’s largest firms don’t offer health benefits.
-The 2015 employer mandate ensures that full-time workers at large firms have access to health benefits.
+The 2015 employer mandate ensures full-time workers at large companies have access to health benefits.
 Small firms are exempted.

 ObamaCare timeline infographic by Clarity Way.

-Many of the protections, reforms and taxes are already enacted.
+Many of the protections, reforms, and taxes are already enacted.
 Some of the biggest changes roll out in 2014.
-Our timeline of health care reform breaks down what has already happened and what will happen each year until ObamaCare is fully implemented.
+Our timeline of health care reform breaks down what has already happened and what is scheduled to happen each year until ObamaCare is fully implemented.

 ObamaCare Health Care Reform Timeline 2010-2012